markwang0/TauDEM/README.md

+# TauDEM

+This readme has been adapted for this fork of TauDEM.
+See the original here: https://github.com/dtarb/TauDEM#readme

-## TauDEM (Terrain Analysis Using Digital Elevation Models) is a suite of Digital Elevation Model (DEM) tools for the extraction and analysis of hydrologic information from topography as represented by a DEM.
+TauDEM (Terrain Analysis Using Digital Elevation Models) is a suite of Digital Elevation Model (DEM) tools for the extraction and analysis of hydrologic information from topography as represented by a DEM.
+TauDEM is developed by [David Tarboton](https://hydrology.usu.edu/dtarb/).

 For more information on the development of TauDEM please refer to the wiki https://github.com/dtarb/TauDEM/wiki.
 For the latest release and detailed documentation please refer to the website: http://hydrology.usu.edu/taudem.